Create an actionable social media strategy before you start posting stuff.

 - now repeat that for your major competitors

-For example find out how many mentions of your field are there in the social media channels and how many are about your brand.
+For example, find out how many mentions of your field are there on the social media channels and how many are about your brand.
 One of your goals might be to increase that ratio (share of voice).

 - Brand awareness